RemainIndoors1/StyleTTS2_Windows_Docs/README.md

 I'm going to include a basic `inference.py` script with `tts.py` you can use to test your models as long as you followed the instructions above.
 Important notes:
 - You should copy both of those files into your base StyleTTS2 folder because they rely on other files in the StyleTTS2 project.
-- you'll need to modify the constants at the top of `inference.py` to match your file structure.
+- You'll need to modify the constants at the top of `inference.py` to match your file structure.
 - Make sure you use the same config.yml file that you used during training.
 - DEFAULT_TARGET_VOICE_PATH: this is the sample file you want StyleTTS2 to base your generated voice's style on.
+> [!Note]
-	- Important note about StyleTTS2: it requires you to provide a sample wav file during inference to use as a style reference.
+> StyleTTS2 requires you to provide a sample wav file during inference to use as a style reference.
 This can affect the speed, tone and other characteristics about the resulting voice.
 You can switch between files to change the Style and speed of your TTS voice.
 - You may run into a few dependencies during inference that aren't already installed in your project because we didn't use them during training.
 The imports at the top of tts.py are going to be the most likely things missing, so just `pip install packagename` if any errors pop up.

-once you have everything copied to your StyleTTS2 root directory and you've updated the inference.py script, just run the following command:
+Once you have everything copied to your StyleTTS2 root directory and you've updated the inference.py script, just run the following command:
 ```
 python inference.py
 ```